collins-genomics/pancan_germline_wgs/wdl/vcf-qc/README.md

 When using these template inputs, note that you will still need to update many fields in the .json with information specific to your callset.

+These templates are pre-configured to benchmark variant sites vs. gnomAD v4 and genotypes per sample versus the 1000 Genomes cohort across Genome in a Bottle "easy" and "hard" genomic regions.
+Note that this configuration assumes your callset has some sample overlap with the 1000 Genomes cohort (recommended in most cases for QC purposes).
+If your callset does not have any 1000 Genomes samples included, you will need to modify the sample benchmarking inputs to be empty arrays (see below).

+Virutally all optional inputs have been omitted from these boilerplate template .json files; please review the full list of inputs below to access other functionality.

 ### Permissions

 Some reference files consumable by this workflow (including those referenced in the example template .jsons) are currently staged in controlled-access Google buckets.